ToxPuro/astaroth/README.md

 Reporting issues and seeking help

 > This section is to be expanded, but for reporting issues and for seeking help you can always contact one of the main developers: touko.puro@aalto.fi.
+For issues and bug reports, please describe them in enough detail for them to be reproducible, and best if you have clear description on how to invoke the problem.
+For seeking help on syntax, APIs, etc. please first check does the documentation already answer your problem.